douglasselias/parallelism-concepts/README.md

-# parallelism-concepts
+# Parallelism concepts

-This is a summary of the most common parallelism concepts that I know of and serves as a reference guide for me.
+This is a summary of the most common parallelism concepts that I know of and serves as a consolidation of my knowledge about this topic.

 ##